AdaCore/training_material/courses/ada_essentials/080_expressions/04-conditional_expressions.rst

   Bad_Expression : Float :=
      (if Overtime then 1.5 else 1);

+.. container:: latex_environment footnotesize

   :error:`example.adb:21:33: error: type of "else" incompatible with that of "then" expression`

 -------------------------
 "If Expression" Example